Sage-Bionetworks/portalsDocs/articles/provenance.md

 # Set provenance using synId of the uploaded script (syn7205215) and the website referenced
 synapse add random_numbers.txt -parentId syn1901847 -executed syn7205215 -used http://mathworld.wolfram.com/NormalDistribution.html

-# Alternatively in the command line client, you can specify a local path to a file in provenance if it has already been uploaded
+# Alternatively in the command line client, if you have downloaded the file, you can specify a local path as such:
 synapse add random_numbers.txt -parentId syn1901847 -executed ./generate_random_data.R -used http://mathworld.wolfram.com/NormalDistribution.html
 {% endhighlight %}
 {% endtab %}